 - 51% of the Related Party Expenses.
-The taxpayer, however, may request a waiver to the Secretary to exclude certain expenses from such disallowance.
-The total amount of expenses that may be excluded through a waiver cannot exceed 60% of the total Related Party Expenses. - Expenses paid or incurred for services rendered by a nonresident person if the taxpayer has not paid the sales and use tax ("SUT") or the value added tax ("VAT"), as applicable, on such services. - The cost or the depreciation on any taxable good or item, as defined for SUT and VAT purposes, if the taxpayer has not paid the SUT or VAT on such items, even if such cost or depreciation is an ordinary and necessary expense of the business.
+The taxpayer, however, may request a waiver to the Secretary to exclude certain expenses from such disallowance, but the exclusion cannot exceed 60% of the total Related Party Expenses. - Expenses paid or incurred for services rendered by a nonresident person if the taxpayer has not paid the sales and use tax ("SUT") or the value added tax ("VAT"), as applicable, on such services. - The cost or the depreciation on any taxable good or item, as defined for SUT and VAT purposes, if the taxpayer has not paid the SUT or VAT on such items, even if such cost or depreciation is an ordinary and necessary expense of the business.